Operation Checkmate (commando raid): Mission

 The commandos of the raiding force were transported across the North Sea by Motor Torpedo Boat.
-On arrival in Norwegian waters they set up their patrol base on the island of Bokn, before the Motor Torpedo Boat left them and returned to the United Kingdom.
+On arrival in Norwegian waters they set up their patrol base on the island of Vestre Bokn, before the Motor Torpedo Boat left them and returned to the United Kingdom.
 The raiding party were left with a small fishing coble and their canoes.
 It was always intended that the Motor Torpedo Boat would return at a later date and transport them back to the United Kingdom.

 The commandos had been issued with two canoes with which to carry out their mission.
 Lieutenant Godwin and Able Seaman Burgess made one crew and the other was Able Seamen Mayor and West.
-Their plan was for the coble, under the cover of darkness, to move within striking distance of their targets and then use the canoes to get in closer and plant their Limpet mines.
-They did only manage to sink one German ship, a minesweeper, M 5207.
-A captured German document when translated quotes "a number of German steamers were sunk in Oslo and Kopervik".
+Their plan was for the coble, under the cover of darkness, to move within striking distance of their targets and then use the canoes to get in closer and plant their limpet mines.
+They only managed to sink one German ship, a minesweeper, M 5207.
+However, a captured German document when translated quotes "a number of German steamers were sunk in Oslo and Kopervik".
 This report covers the ship sunk during this operation and the ones that the Oslogjengen (the Oslo gang), sank in Oslo.
 The two canoes then returned to the location where the coble had been.
-It had been moved by the three remaining soldiers, with the assistance of Norwegian civilians, to a safer location further inland.
-The two canoes then moved westward, towards the Urter islands, where they waited for their MTB pickup.
-The coble had been moved further inland in an attempt to get it fixed but had to be left by its crew.
-This party was eventually captured on 14 May 1943 after an extensive search by the German Army, police and Norwegian civilians.
+It had been moved by the three remaining soldiers, with the assistance of Norwegian civilians, to a safer location further inland in an attempt to get it fixed but it had to be left by the crew.The two canoes then moved westward, towards the Urter islands, where they waited for their MTB pickup.
+The party was eventually captured on 14 May 1943 after an extensive search by the German Army, police and Norwegian civilians.
 The day after, the four men on Urter were also captured.
 They were held at the Grini concentration camp and interrogated, before they were handed over to the Sicherheitsdienst (SD) and transported to Sachsenhausen concentration camp in Germany.